stereolabs/zed-opencv/README.md

 # zed-opencv

+**This sample is designed to work with the ZED stereo camera only and require the ZED SDK, more information : https://www.stereolabs.com**

-This sample demonstrates how to grab images and disparity map with the ZED SDK and link the results with OpenCV.
+It demonstrates how to grab images and disparity map with the ZED SDK and link the results with OpenCV.

 **Warning :**
  - GPU->CPU readback is time consuming
  - This samples is not designed to operate in RealTime

-Both images and depth/disparity map are displayed with OpenCV.
+Both images and depth/disparity map are displayed.
 Most of the functions of the ZED SDK are linked with a key press event (using OpenCV).

-This sample needs OpenCV.

 ##Build the program

 Open a terminal in With OpenCV directory and execute the following command: